porter-ml/zksync-airbender/docs/subarguments_used.md

 ## Sharding and pre-commitments for permutation proofs

 Standard arguments to prove permutation require drawing a common challenge, and as we drag along our memory argument across multiple circuit we have to pre-commit to such pieces of the trace before starting "full mode" proving of those individual pieces.
-Such pre-commitment is implemented via sending the columns that would be a part of permutation argument into separate subtree, so prover usually does the following
+Such pre-commitment is implemented via sending the columns that would be a part of permutation argument into separate subtree, so prover usually does the following:
 - generate full memory witness (not even full trace witness)
-- commit to then in a chunked form
+- commit to them in a chunked form
 - write them into the transcript and draw challenges
-- (actually fotget all the work above except challenges)
+- (actually forget all the work above except challenges)
 - start proving individual circuits using those external challenges for memory and delegation arguments (on them - below)
 - in the recursive verification step - write down the same trascript using memory-related subtree commitments, and assert equality of the challenges from such regenerated transcript and those external challenges used during proving